Mikejo5000/vsts-docs-pr/docs/repos/git/pull-request-templates.md

 #### VSTS

 A good pull request description can provide guidance to pull request creators, and help reviewers be more effective when reviewing pull requests.
-Pull request templates can help your pull request creators to create good pull request descriptions that meet your organization's standards.
+Pull request templates can help your developers to create good pull request descriptions that meet your organization's standards.

 This article shows you how to get started with pull request templates.